ajhay81/ajhay81/README.md

 - 👋 Hi, I’m Arie Sebayang (Aryeloji)
-- 👀 I’m interested in Predictive Data Analyst, Data Visualization Expert, Power BI Specialist, Business Intelligence
+- 👀 I’m interested in QA Automation Engineer and turned passionate RPA Developer, specializing in building smart, scalable automations using **UiPath**.
-- 📫 UI/UX Designer with seasoned Frontend Developer.
-Start learn Ionic Framework
+- 📫 Also interested in **Selenium, Java, TestNG, and Maven**, I now focus on creating digital robots that automate real-world tasks — from Excel and email workflows to web scraping and repetitive office jobs.
 - 💞️ I’m looking eager to learn on Machine Learning, and AI also

 <!---